Needlesslord/Research-Project-Installer/docs/README.md

 ###### What is a [*Virtual Machine*](https://en.wikipedia.org/wiki/Virtual_machine)?

-Before explaining how to test an application in a Virtual Machine, it is important to undertand the concept and what it is.
+Before explaining how to test an application in a Virtual Machine, it is important to understand the concept and what it is.
 Basically, a Virtual Machine (VS) is an emulation of a computer system.
 They are based on computer architectures and provide the same functionality of a physical computer.

 There are different kinds fo virtual machines, each one with different functions: